 To All University Faculty & Staff,

 Southern Connecticut State University is highly committed to creating a campus free of sexual misconduct.
-The BOR established a policy concerning sexual misconduct reporting, last revised in June of 2016 (http://www.ct.edu/files/pdfs/hr-policy-sexual-misconduct.pdf).
-The policy requires the reporting of sexual misconduct in an effort to ensure that each member of the community has the opportunity to fully participate in the process of education and development.
-The policy is intended to supplement and work in congruence with the requirements of Title IX and Connecticut Public Act 14-11.
-It is our commitment to provide a supportive and safe environment for our community and provide survivors with support and advocacy services.
+This is an annual notice of the CSCU BOR established policy concerning sexual misconduct reporting, Title IX policy statement and grievance procedures.
+The policies require the reporting of sexual misconduct incidents in an effort to ensure that each member of the community has the opportunity to fully participate in the process of education and development.
+The policies are intended to supplement and work in congruence with the requirements of Title IX and Connecticut Public Act 14-11.
+It is our commitment to provide a supportive and safe environment for our community and provide our students, faculty and staff with support and advocacy services.

 As a Southern Connecticut State University employee, you may find yourself responding to a student or other employee’s report or disclosure of sexual misconduct (sexual harassment, sexual assault, sexual exploitation, intimate partner violence, and stalking) All university employees are considered responsible employees and are mandated to report under the BOR policy, except those employees whose official responsibilities provide confidentiality (health providers, professional counselors, and pastoral counselors whose official responsibilities include providing mental-health counseling to members of the University community).